taocpp/PEGTL/doc/Rules-and-Grammars.md

 In order to let a parsing run do more than verify whether an input conforms to the grammar, it is necessary to attach user-defined *actions* to some grammar rules, as explained in [Actions and States](Actions-and-States.md).

-## Creating New Rules
+## Implementing New Rules

 Sometimes a grammar requires a parsing rule that can not be readily created as combination of the existing rules.
 In these cases a custom grammar rule, i.e. a class with a static member function called `match()` that has to adhere to one of two possible interfaces or prototypes, can be implemented from scratch.

 When implementing a custom rule class, it is important to remember that the input passed to `match()` represents the *remainder* of the complete input.
 At the beginning of a parsing run, the input represents the complete data-to-be-parsed.
-During the parsing run, many rules *consume* the data that matched from the input.
+During the parsing run, some rules will *consume* the data they matched from the input.
 Consuming data from an input advances the pointer to the data that the input's `begin()` member function returns, and decrements the size by the same amount.

 The PEGTL makes one **important** assumption about all parsing rules.